pmartinolli/ZoteroRnalysis/README.md

 - The R program will produce a `output` subfolder with `.pdf` and `.csv` files

 Examples of analysis :
-- Distribution of the journal articles, by year of publication
+- Distribution of the journal articles, by years of publication
 - Journal names, counted and ranked
 - Book publisher names, counted and ranked
 - Author names, counted and ranked